Sunday, December 10, 2017

 Amid all the spiritual soul searching, heartache and fiery political protest, there are two uplifting tunes on the album to lighten the mood a bit: “Smile Please” and “Bird of Beauty.”
 “Smile Please” has a very hopeful tone with Stevie urging the listener not to dwell in sadness, because “There're brighter days ahead.”
 Michael Sembello's delicate guitar work helps enhance the track’s tranquil vibe.

-“Bird of Beauty” is about transporting yourself away from all the stress and negativity of the world and taking a mental vacation, where much beauty and true happiness can be found.
+“Bird of Beauty” is about mentally transporting yourself away from all the stress and negativity of the world to a peaceful space where much beauty and true happiness can be found.
 The song has a soothing tropical flow that’s enhanced by the rich background harmonies provided by Deniece Williams, Lani Groves and Shirley Brewer.

 “Please Don’t Go,"another great breakup song, closes out the album.
 The song has an infectious melody and a stellar arrangement.
 And Stevie serves up yet another fantastic harmonica solo.